CJCO-DT: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

 On August 11, 2011, three weeks before Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts, CJCO shut down its analog transmitter and flash cut its digital signal into operation on UHF channel 38.

 As of July 28, 2020, due to the DTV spectrum repack happening across North America, CJCO-DT has moved from UHF 38 to UHF 34.
 The virtual channel remains as 38.1.